InterviewGateway/interview_preparation/readme.md

 - **Keep an eye on the time - it’ll fly by.** In the instruction document, we provided the distribution of marks for each section, so that you can keep track of time spent in each section.
-Email back to us within the time limit, with all your work including R and SQL scripts.
+Email back to us within the time limit (160 minutes for data analyst role, 180 minutes for data scientist role), with all your work including R and SQL scripts.

 - **Do not worry that you may not get the right answer.** It’s more important to show your logical thinking through the working steps.
 For